f-tonini/Termite-Dispersal-Simulation/Mac OSX/MonteCarlo/IBM_MonteCarlo_Readme.txt

 (8) After the simulation is over, a message will pop up stating that 'The Simulation Is Over'.
-    Final statistics will be computed and savet to a .csv file into the main folder.
+    Final statistics will be computed and saved to a .csv file into the main folder.

 (9) Finally, go back to the console and answer the last question.
 In this step, you will be able to compute, if you wish,